Porto & Lisbon | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-São Martinho do Porto to Caldas da Raina loop:
+São Martinho do Porto to Caldas da Rainha Loop (Short Option):

-Cycle southeast through farmland.
-At about kilometer 14 (mile 9), you encounter the first of two ascents on the outskirts of Caldas da Raina.
-Then at about 23 kilometers (14 miles), you start a long gradual descent of over 15 kilometers (10 miles) back to the bay of São Martinho do Porto.
+Cycle southeast through open farmland.
+Around kilometer 14 (mile 9), you’ll encounter the first of two moderate ascents on the outskirts of Caldas da Rainha.
+At approximately kilometer 23 (mile 14), begin a long, gradual descent of more than 15 kilometers (10 miles) back toward the bay and town of São Martinho do Porto.

-On this longer optional loop, cycle northeast through flat or gently rolling farmland from São Martinho do Porto.
-The ride returns back to the surf mecca of Nazaré.
-On the return ride, you’ll stay close to the coast after leaving Nazaré, which means a steep climb of about 2 kilometers (between kilometer 26.3 and 30) to a beautiful ridgeline with little traffic and then a fun descent to São Martinho do Porto.
+This longer loop leads northeast through flat to gently rolling farmland from São Martinho do Porto to the famed surf town of Nazaré.
+On the return, you’ll follow a coastal route that includes a steep 2-kilometer climb (between kilometers 26.3 and 30) to a scenic ridgeline with minimal traffic, followed by a rewarding descent back into São Martinho do Porto.

 Included Meals: Breakfast